RI-SE/smirk/docs/System Architecture Description.md

 SMIRK assists the driver on country roads by performing emergency braking in the case of an imminent collision with a pedestrian.
 The level of automation offered by SMIRK corresponds to SAE Level 1 - Driver Assistance, i.e., "the driving mode-specific execution by a driver assistance system of either steering or acceleration/deceleration."
 SMIRK is developed with a focus on evolvability, thus future versions might include steering and thus comply with SAE Level 2.

 ## 1.2 Document Conventions ##
-Names in bold font in the architecture views represent entities that can be fuond in the logical view.
+Names in bold font in the architecture views represent entities that can be found in the logical view.

 ## 1.3 Glossary
 - DDS: Data Distribution Service